 Andrew Chongseh Kim

-Andrew graduated from cum laude from Harvard Law School where he served as a General Editor on the Harvard Civil Rights – Civil Liberties Law Review and was honored as Dean’s Scholar.
+As a litigator, Andrew has experience in disputes concerning oil and gas, commercial transactions, financial matters, and intellectual property.
+Andrew serves the Houston community as an officer in the Asian American Bar Association and Korean American Association of Houston.
+Andrew graduated cum laude from Harvard Law School where he served as a General Editor on the Harvard Civil Rights – Civil Liberties Law Review and was honored as Dean’s Scholar.
 He clerked for Justice Richard N. Palmer of the Connecticut Supreme Court, gaining valuable insights into our judicial system.

 Professional Activities and Memberships